What is EITC?

-The Community Foundation of the Northern Alleghenies (CFNA) has been designated as an Educational Improvement Organization under the EITC program.
+The McKean County Community Foundation (MCCF) has been designated as an Educational Improvement Organization under the EITC program.

 The EITC program makes grants available to public schools to support innovative educational programs that do not fall within the typical academic program.
-ECCF is an approved administrator of these grants.
+MCCF is an approved administrator of these grants.

 Why Should your Business Donate to the McKean County Community Foundation?

 Businesses can support educational improvement programs at our public schools while receiving significant tax credits through the EITC program.

 Through EITC, eligible businesses can receive tax credits equal to 75% of their contribution, up to $750,000 per taxable year.
 The tax credit may be increased to 90% of the contribution if the business agrees to provide the same amount for two consecutive tax years.

 ECCF must contribute at least 80% of its annual EITC receipts as grants to a public school for innovative educational initiatives that meet the requirements of the program.